licktheroom/lmake/README.md

 ### Quick Start

-For detailed information see the wiki.
+For detailed information see the wiki (when it exists).
 TODO: Finish this

 ### License